JorgeMIng/PDF_ArticleAnlyzer/README.md

  [Link on hot to setup a grobid server](https://grobid.readthedocs.io/en/latest/Grobid-docker/)

+## Tutorials

-# At folder examples there are some notebooks with a brief demostration of the funcionalities and how to use the class
+### At folder examples there are some notebooks with a brief demostration of the funcionalities and how to use the class

+You can run the funcionalites as a library as shown at the exmples or using the main script

 ## Features